juliendelplanque/LibnotifyBinding/README.md

 # LibnotifyBinding

 This project is a fork of [the squeak version](http://www.squeaksource.com/libnotify.html) modified to use the Pharo unified FFI API.
-It also have been updated to match the specification of [libnotify 0.7.6](https://developer.gnome.org/libnotify/) (the original implementation for Squeak was not up-to-date with this specification).
+It also has been updated to match the specification of [libnotify 0.7.6](https://developer.gnome.org/libnotify/) (the original implementation for Squeak was not up-to-date with this specification).

 This project uses the Unified FFI API from [Pharo](http://pharo.org/) 5 images.